Mickael24/js_challenge_mickael-costa/README.md

 ## ALL Main Goals

 All objectives have been met.
 You can add and remove productos (click on the add button to add and again to remove), such as add / remove the whishlist with the star button.
-The page also works from all numbers.
+The pagination also works with all numbers.